chemgeeklian/Molecular-dynamic-scripts/README.md

 2018/07/13: (?) forgot to update README right after uploading the TDS simulation codes.
 It is a simulation of reaction rate as a function of temperature, which linearly increase with time.

 2018/09/19: simulation of Brownian movement (py script): set norm of a walk step and randomly choose a direction in spherical coordinate system.
 Mover start from original point; next position = current position + walk step.

+2023/01/12: **[Notes] This repository contains old codes from my undergraduate and early graduate study and is archived.**